 The APPLETS are small, round tool windows for extended JAGUAR control.Many of the functions included in the applets can be controlled via other JAGUAR bars/displays, but the applets are convenient as they can be positioned anywhere on the screen.

 The applets can be invoked individually from TOOLBAR > APPLETS.
 The applets appear first in their base locations in the centre of the screen; the applets located in these base positions will not be remembered at JAGUAR restarts.
-Every applet becomes permanently active if you relocate it by dragging and moving it with the mouse to any location on the screen.
+The applet becomes permanently active if you relocate it by dragging and moving it with the mouse to any location on the screen.

 If you want to hide the active applets temporarily, click the TOOLBAR > CLEAR icon or right-click the TOOLBAR > APPLETS icon.
 Click the icon (or right click the APPLETS icon) once more to make them visible again.

 Right-clicking an applet itself removes it from the screen and de-activates it.
-JAGUAR will remember the screen positions of all the active applets after a restart.
+JAGUAR will remember the screen positions of the active applets after a restart.

 Here is the current applet portfolio: